wqking/obfupy/doc/real_world_projects.md

 https://github.com/django/django.git

-Below features (options) are disabled,
+Following features (options) are disabled,
 `extractFunction`: Django uses inspect package to get local variable, extractFunction won't work for all functions.
 `extractBuiltinFunction`: Django uses the built-in function names as variable and function names.
 `aliasFunctionArgument`: Due to usage of inspect package.